edyp-lab/Pirat/README.md

 pirat_config()
 ```

-### Anaconda users
+### RStudio-Anaconda users

 If you are already using Anaconda plugged to RStudio, change your RStudio Python interpreter to the one of the r-pirat anaconda environment that has been installed.
-To do so, go in "Global Options" -> "Python" -> "python interpreter".
+To do so in your RStudio window, go in "Global Options" -> "Python" -> "python interpreter".